TinclG/TinclG/README.md

 - 👋 Hi, I’m @TinclG
-- 👀 I’m interested in stem cells, pregnancy,
+- 👀 I’m a postdoc at Karolinska Institutet working in the field of Reproductive Endocrinology and Metabolism.
+My specific topic is skeletal muscle dysfunction in polycystic ovary syndrome (PCOS).
-- 🌱 I’m currently learning R, RNAseq, scRNAseq
+- 🌱 I’m currently working with single nucle RNAseq, bulk RNAseq and GWAS data

 <!---